PurduePL/purduepl.github.io/README.md

 ## Adding/Updating Members

 Open an issue!
 We have a template for adding new members to the website.
-If you want to update your information or add a picture, just open an normal issue or submit a pr.
+If you want to update your information or add a picture, just open a normal issue or submit a pr.

 ## Testing the Website